kevin-doolaeghe/docker-apps/traefik/README.md

 ## Setup

 ```
-docker-compose -p <package-name> up -d
+docker-compose -p traefik up -d
 ```

-:warning: These programs require a docker instance to be executed.
+:warning: This program require a docker instance to be executed.

 ## Configuration